 Warranties and Indemnities:

-(i) All estimate prepared by the Agency are prepared in good faith and on the basis of instructions and information put before the Agency by the Client at the time of preparation.
+(i) All estimates prepared by the Agency are done so in good faith and on the basis of instructions and information put before the Agency by the Client at the time of preparation.
 Their suitability or application of effectiveness will depend on the Client, the Client’s staff and subcontractors to the Client and no proposal is to be taken to warrant achievable or attainable results or performance.

 (ii) The Agency warrants that having taken such legal advice and undertaken such searches as the Agency considers reasonably necessary, to the best of its knowledge and belief any creative work produced by the Agency as part of the Services will be original to its authors, has not been previously published in any form in the United Kingdom (the “UK”) and will not infringe the copyright of any third party in the UK.

 (iii) The Client warrants that to the best of its knowledge and belief all information supplied to the Agency in pursuance of this Agreement will be accurate, not in any way contrary to English law and will not contain anything obscene, blasphemous, libellous or otherwise unlawful in the UK.